-The overall aim is to make sure that our students are continually challenged to grow both individually and professionally by developing:
+The aim of the learning environment at the School is to ensure that you are continually challenged to grow both individually and professionally by developing:

 - an understanding of how global, technological and competitive forces shape and hence change business